 PCCTSDP has two phases of support, requiring 5 years of commitment and participation from scholars and their institutions to complete its two phases and related activities:

-- Phase I. Scholar is funded while he or she pursues intense research training, lasting up to 2 years.
+- Phase I. Scholar is funded for up to 2 years while pursuing intense research training.

 - Phase I PCCTSDP scholars receive salary support, limited laboratory support for supplies, travel to the annual PCCTSDP retreat and appropriate scientific meetings, and limited tuition support for specific training opportunities.

 - Phase II.
 Phase II scholars must be supported by their institution, preferably with extramural funding such as K08 or K23 NIH awards.
 Institutions must protect Phase II scholars for a minimum of 50% of time, but preferably for 75% of their time.

 - Assistance with original application, by the program director